Alpine-DAV/ascent/src/docs/sphinx/AlpineAPI.rst

   straman.Publish(mesh_data);

-Publish is called each cycle where Alpine is used.
+Publish is called each cycle where Ascent is used.

 Execute
 -------
 Execute applies some number of actions to published data.
 Each action is described inside of a Conduit Node and passed to the Execute call.
-For a full description of supported actions see :ref:`alpine-actions`.
+For a full description of supported actions see :ref:`ascent-actions`.

 Here is a simple example of adding a plot using the C++ API: